honeynet/droidbot/README.md

     + `.apk` file path of the app you want to analyze.
     + A device or an emulator connected to your host machine via `adb`.
-    + Get the serial number (e.g. `emulator-5554`) of target device using `adb devices`.

 2. Start DroidBot:

     ```
-    droidbot -d <serial> -a <path_to_apk>
+    droidbot -a <path_to_apk>
     ```

+    + If you are using multiple devices, you may need to use `-d <device_serial>` to specify the target device.
+The easiest way to determine a device's serial number is calling `adb devices`.
+    + On some devices, you may need to manually turn on accessibility service for DroidBot (required by DroidBot to get current view hierarchy).
-    Note: If you want to run DroidBot for multiple apps, you can add `-keep_env` option to avoid re-installing test environment.
+    + If you want to test a large scale of apps, you may want to add `-keep_env` option to avoid re-installing the test environment every time.
-    You may find other useful features in `droidbot -h`.

-## Test strategy

-DroidBot uses an app model to generate test input.
-Currently, DroidBot explores the UI states using a depth-first strategy.

-You can also use a json-format script to customize input for certain states.
-[Script samples](script_samples/).
+    + You can also use a json-format script to customize input for certain states.
+Here are some [script samples](script_samples/).
 Simply use `-script <path_to_script.json>` to use DroidBot with a script.
+    + You may find other useful features in `droidbot -h`.

 ## Evaluation